simnko/Lenco-Updated-vision-2026/README.md

 # Lenco-Updated-vision-2026
-It's a payment gateway Module for WHMCS
+It's a payment gateway Module for WHMCS (webhosting Providers)